lucasmarques2020/lucasmarques2020/README.md

 ### <h1>Hi, my name is Lucas Marques Bandeira!</h1>
 <br>
 <h2>About me</h2>
 <p>I've been a Front-End Developer for 2 years.
 I have experience with HTML, Javascript, React Js, React Native, Svelte.
 In styling I worked with CSS, Sass and I'm currently studying Tailwind.
 I'm honing and improving skills in React Js and Twig.
-I use Git, Bitback and Gitlab to create the management and organization of applications.
+I use Git, bitbucket and Gitlab to create the management and organization of applications.
 Using agile methodologies for jobs like SCRUM.</p>

 <br>